Transformation-Place-UK/transformed-website-new/README.md

 ## Technologies Used

 This website utilises Next.js 15 with Tailwind CSS version 4 with the Tailwind CSS Animations plugin installed.
-It also uses Lucide Icons for small things like menus.
+It also uses Lucide Icons for small things like menus, and react-spring for more animations.

 ## Learn More